-- The salesman or contractor demands cash as payment.
+- The salesperson or contractor demands cash as payment.

-- The salesman or contractor refuses to put the terms of your agreement in writing, or will not give you time to carefully review the contract.
+- The salesperson or contractor refuses to put the terms of your agreement in writing, or will not give you time to carefully review the contract.

 - Work is completed quickly and poorly (although you might not discover how poorly until the workers are long gone).